 Another astounding statistic is that 40% of the U.S. population is living with a chronic, incurable and serious disease.

 Dr. Bailey successfully fought her battle with cancer.
 Now, she is a tireless advocate for breast cancer awareness.

 In addition to being quoted as a skin care expert in hundreds of media venues like WebMD, Redbook, Medical Daily, MSN, Fox News Channel, Prevention, Health, Yahoo!
 Beauty, Wellsphere, Better Health, and more, she uses her website to share her expertise, build awareness and raise money for breast cancer research and patient advocacy.

 She also created an important skin care kit for chemotherapy patients.
 Proceeds are donated to FORCE, the advocacy organization for the hereditary breast and ovarian cancer community.
-Chemo patients have many skin problems, and Dr. Bailey knows that protecting skin health is important for reducing the risk of skin infections while undergoing chemo.
+Chemo patients have many skin problems, and Dr. Bailey knows both personally and professionally that protecting skin health is important for reducing the risk of skin infections while undergoing chemo.

 If you or someone dear to you is undergoing treatment for cancer, you can find Dr. Bailey’s tips and advice for cancer patients on her blog.
 These include: ways to prevent skin infections and the side effects of chemotherapy, how to reduce hair loss, healthy diet choices and recipes, and wellness tips to survive, and ultimately thrive, in spite of what they must endure.